froukje/datamapu/content/posts/classical_ml/adaboost_example_clf.md

 ## Build the Model

 We build an AdaBoost model, constructed of [Decision Trees]({{< ref "/posts/classical_ml/decision_trees.md">}}) as weak learners, because this is the most common application.
 The underlying trees have depth $1$, that is only the *stump* of each tree is used as a weak learner.
-This is also the default configuration in [sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.AdaBoostClassifier.html), which you can use to fit a model in Python.
-We will consider three weak learners to build the ensemble Adaboost model.
+This is also the default configuration in [sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.AdaBoostClassifier.html), which we can use to fit a model in Python.
+We consider three weak learners to build the ensemble Adaboost model, for demonstration purposes.

 The first step in building an AdaBoost model is asigning weights to the individual data points.
 In the beginning, for the inital model, all datapoints get the same weight asigned, which is $\frac{1}{N}$, with $N$ the dataset size.

 ![adaboost_data_clf](/images/adaboost/ab_clf_data_first_stump.png)
 *Initial dataset and weights for the example.*

-We now start with fitting a [Decision Tree]({{< ref "/posts/classical_ml/decision_trees.md">}}) to this data, because this is our underling model.
+We now start with fitting a [Decision Tree]({{< ref "/posts/classical_ml/decision_trees.md">}}) to this data.
 As stated earlier we will use decision stumps, that is we are only interested in the first split.
-As this exact same data was used in [Decision Trees for Classification - Example]({{< ref "/posts/classical_ml/decision_tree_classification_example.md">}}) to develop a Decision Tree by hand, please check there for the datails how to develop a Decision Tree and how to find the best split.
-Following the steps from the mentioned article the first stump is.
+This exact same data was used in [Decision Trees for Classification - Example]({{< ref "/posts/classical_ml/decision_tree_classification_example.md">}}) to develop a Decision Tree by hand, please check there for the datails how to develop a Decision Tree and how to find the best split.
+The resulting stump is shown in the following plot.
+In AdaBoost each underlying model - in our case decision stumps - gets a different weight, which is the so-called *influence* $\alpha$.
+The influence depends on the *Total Error* of the model, which for a classification task is equal to the number of wrongly classified samples divided by the total number of samples.
+The influence is defined as

+$$\alpha =  \frac{1}{2} \ln\Big(\frac{1 - TotalError}{TotalError}\Big).$$

 ![adaboost_first_stump](/images/adaboost/ab_example_clf_first_stump.png)
 *The first stump, i.e. the first weak learner for our AdaBoost algorithm.*